quark-engine/quark-engine/docs/source/quark_script.rst

 Let’s use the above APIs to show how the Quark script finds this vulnerability.

-First, we design a detection rule ``openUrlThatUserInput.json`` to spot the behavior of opening the URL that the user input.
-Then we use API ``behaviorInstance.getMethodsInArgs()`` to get a list of methods which the URL in loadUrl has passed through.
+First, we design a detection rule ``openUrlThatUserInput.json``, to spot the behavior of opening the URL that the user inputs.
+Then, we use API ``behaviorInstance.getMethodsInArgs()`` to get a list of methods that the URL in ``loadUrl`` passes through.
 Finally, we check if any validation method is in the list.
 If No, the APK does not validate user input.
 That causes CWE-20 vulnerability.

 .. code-block:: python